 - CVE-2025-68482 — TLS certificate validation issue during SSO authentication

-- CVE-2025-48418 – privilege escalation via undocumented CLI command
+- CVE-2025-48418 — Privilege escalation via undocumented CLI command

-- SSL-VPN persistence patch bypass (CVE-2025-68686)
+- CVE-2025-68686 — SSL-VPN persistence patch bypass

-- Authentication lockout bypass race condition (CVE-2026-22629)
+- CVE-2026-22629 — Authentication lockout bypass race condition

 Network security infrastructure is frequently targeted by attackers, making these updates particularly important for organizations using Fortinet platforms.